Muhammad Mahabat Khan III

-Sir Muhammad Mahabat Khanji III Rasul Khanji, (2 August 1898 – 17 November 1959) was the last ruling Nawab of Junagadh of the princely state of Junagadh in India from 1911 to 1948.
-He was the father of Muhammad Dilawar Khanji – former Governor of Sindh and his claimed successor.
+Sir Muhammad Mahabat Khanji III Rasul Khanji, (2 August 1898 – 17 November 1959) was the last ruling Nawab of the princely state of Junagadh in British India from 1911 to 1948.
+He was the father of Muhammad Dilawar Khanji, a former Governor of Sindh and his claimed successor.
 Famed for his extravagant lifestyle and his love of dogs, his decision to accede Junagadh to the Dominion of Pakistan following India's Independence led to the Indian Army taking military action.
 He is credited with pioneering a conservation effort in the Nawab of Junagarh's private hunting grounds, in what is now the Gir National Park, that saved India's last few lions from almost certain extinction.

 Early life

 Nawabzada Muhammad Mahabat Khanji III was born on 2 August 1898 at Junagadh, the fourth son of HH Nawab Sir Muhammad Rasul Khanji, GCSI (1858–1911; r.
 1892–1911).
 As the fourth son, Mahabat was not expected to succeed to the musnaid of Junagadh; however, following the death of his three elder brothers by the time he was eight, he was made heir apparent, and succeeded his father upon his death in 1911.
 Mahabat was educated at Mayo College, and ruled under a regency until his formal accession on 31 March 1920.
 The following year, he was raised to a 15-gun personal and local gun salute; in 1926, he was knighted.